AgPipeline/transformer-soilmask/canopycover/readme.md

 _Output_

   - The configured BETYdb instance will have canopy coverage traits inserted

-## Approach
+## Algorithm description

-This extractor processes binary stereo images and generates plot-level percentage canopy cover traits.
 The core idea for this extractor is a plant-soil segmentation.
 We apply a threshold to differentiate plant and soil, and do a smoothing after binary processing.
 At last it returns a plant area ratio within the bounding box.

+Steps:

+1. Split image data into R,G,B channel, and make a tmp image.

+2. For each pixel, if G value is T(threshold) higher than R value, make this pixel as foreground, and set the tmp pixel value to 255, so all tmp pixels are 0 or 255.

+3. Use a filter to blur this tmp image,

+4. Threshold the blurred tmp image with a threshold of 128 to get a new mask image that represents our plant (foreground) detections.

+5. Output ratio = foreground pixel count / total pixel count

+### Parameters
+    G - R Threshold is set to 5 for normal situation.

+	Blur image to new mask threshold is set to 128

+## Implementation

-## Quality Statement
+### Quality Statement

 We believe the tested threshold works well in a normal illumination.
 Below are some examples of segmentation:
 ![cc1](https://user-images.githubusercontent.com/20230686/31093445-61dff692-a777-11e7-8c18-f3c2cbfa5882.png)